2014 Trofeo Ricardo Delgado Aray – Doubles

 These are the ATP Challenger Tour doubles matches for the 2014 Trofeo Ricardo Delgado Aray.

-Marcelo Arévalo and Sergio Galdós were the defending champions but Galdós did not participate that year and Arévalo played alongside Cesar Ramirez and lost in the semi-finals to Chase Buchanan and Peter Polansky.
+Marcelo Arévalo and Sergio Galdós were the defending champions but Galdós did not participate that year and Arévalo played alongside César Ramírez and lost in the semi-finals to Chase Buchanan and Peter Polansky.

 Chase Buchanan and Peter Polansky won the title, defeating Luis David Martínez and Eduardo Struvay in the final, 6–4, 6–4.